FyreByrd/Battleship_In_CMD/README.md

 This is my first project on GitHub, and my first "professional" (ie. not for school) project.

 Suggestions and criticisms (preferably constructive) are welcome.

+I hope to continue to add functionality continuously throughout the coming weeks.
+You can check my progress in the Refactor branch.
+I will be pushing new code to that branch every few days/weeks until I am finished.